Latest update

 Minister Sarkaria to Hold a Press Conference

-Prabmeet Sarkaria, Minister of Transportation, will be joined by Kinga Surma, Minister of Infrastructure, to provide remarks and hold a media availability.
+Prabmeet Sarkaria, Minister of Transportation, will be joined by Annette Groves, Mayor of Caledon, to provide remarks and hold a media availability.

 News Release